 Esther is a High Peak located off the shoulder of Whiteface Mountain, a much bigger sister peak, and makes for an excellent and rewarding side trip on the way to climbing Whiteface.
 There is no official path to Esther, but over the years, a herd path has developed.
 Of the 46 Adirondack High Peaks, Esther ranks number 28 and is the northern most High Peak.

-Below are brief descriptions of the two major routes, we recommend you pick up a guide book for more in depth detail or hire a local guide to assist you.
+Below are brief descriptions of the two major routes.
+We recommend you pick up a guide book and map for more in-depth detail or hire a local guide to assist you.

 Primary Trailhead: From the intersection of Route 73 and Route 86, follow Route 86 toward Wilmington.
 Continue into Wilmington to the four-way stop sign.
-From the four-way stop sign in Wilmington, take the turn onto Route 431 (Whiteface Mountain Highway).
-Follow here for 2.4 miles to the Atmospheric Science Research Center Road on the left.
-Follow this road around the one-way roundabout to the trail on the right, just past a dirt road that descends into the woods.
-The trail is not labeled with a DEC sign, and there are no signs or markers until one reaches the marked trail at the summit of Marble Mountain.
+From the four-way stop sign in Wilmington, take the turn onto Route 431 (Whiteface Mountain Road) toward the Toll Road.
+Follow here, go 2.4 miles to the Atmospheric Science Research Center Road on the left.
+Follow this road around the one-way roundabout to the trail and parking on the right, just past a dirt road that descends into the woods.
+The trail is not labeled with a DEC sign.

-This is a 3.9 mile hike, one way.
 From the trailhead you descend a bit to a very long and steep climb up Marble Mountain.
-The Marble Mountain section used to be an old ski slope and you will be able to see that one way – old cement footers still line the trail.
+The Marble Mountain section used to be an old ski slope and you will be able to see that in the old cement footers that still line the trail.
 Marble Mountain is rather steep and in the summer, if it's been dry, can have challenging footing.
 There are a lot of loose rocks and gravel.

 Secondary Trailhead: From the intersection of Route 73 and Route 86, follow Route 86 toward Wilmington.
 Continue into Wilmington to the four-way stop sign.
-From the four-way stop sign in Wilmington, take the turn onto Route 431 (Whiteface Mountain Road).
-Follow here for 0.6 mile to Reservoir Road on the left, drive to the end and park.
+From the four-way stop sign in Wilmington, take the turn onto Route 431 (Whiteface Mountain Road) toward the Toll Road.
+Go 0.6 miles to Reservoir Road on the left, drive to the end and park.

 From the trailhead you will hike through an attractive open forest along a well-trodden foot trail for 1.2 miles.
-For the most part, the grade isn’t too steep at first, but after an intersection at 1.3 miles the trail swings right and up steeply to just below the summit of Marble Mountain at the intersection with the primary trail at 2.2 miles.
+For the most part, the grade isn’t too steep but it is very steady.
+It remains steady until the trail then swings right and up steeply to just below the summit of Marble Mountain at the intersection with the primary trail above.
 Read more on the primary trail above.